Deadline is 5:00P.M. EST on February 22, 2019

 - Student’s background and qualifications for the proposed project.

-- Statement of endorsement by the project's faculty advisor.
-(Please have your advisor submit their statement separately to VPResearch@lehigh.edu)
+- Project Faculty Advisor – Statement of recommendation by the project's faculty advisor

 - Completed ITAC form for projects involving international travel.